-Furthermore, the bill outlines compliance requirements for the skilled and trained workforce, stating that failure to meet these requirements, except for wage rate compliance, constitutes a violation of existing labor laws.
-It also specifies that workers in apprenticeable occupations who do not meet the definitions of registered apprentices or skilled journeypersons will still be considered skilled journeypersons for wage purposes.
+Furthermore, the bill establishes that failure to comply with the skilled and trained workforce requirements, excluding wage payment rates, constitutes a violation of existing labor laws.
+It also specifies that workers in apprenticeable occupations who do not meet the definitions of registered apprentices or skilled journeypersons will still be considered skilled journeypersons for wage requirements.
 The act is set to take effect on January 1, 2026.

 Statutes affected: Original Bill: 49.80.010